Josh Jung Player Props: Rangers vs. Orioles

-After going 1-for-3 in his last game, Josh Jung and the Texas Rangers face the Baltimore Orioles (who will hand the ball to Kyle Gibson) at 8:05 PM ET on Tuesday.
+The Texas Rangers and Josh Jung, who went 2-for-4 with a double last time out, take on Grayson Rodriguez and the Baltimore Orioles at Globe Life Field, Wednesday at 2:05 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Orioles.
+He racked up two hits (going 2-for-4 with a double) in his last appearance against the Orioles.

 Josh Jung Game Info & Props vs. the Orioles